KennaSecurity/toolkit/README.md

 [ ] To see the usage for a given tasks, simply pass the task name
 [ ] via the task=[name] argument and the options, separated by colons.
 [ ]
-[ ] For VERBOSE output, set the verbose=true option.
+[ ] For DEBUG output and functionality, set the debug=true option.
 [ ]
 [ ] Example:
 [ ] docker run -it jcran/toolkit:latest toolkit.sh task=example:option1=true:option2=abc